 - Build wheelchair ramps with a 1:12 slope.
 (See how much it costs to build a wheelchair ramp)

-- Provide handrails or holds along paths, on decks and in other seating areas for children with mobility issues.
+- Hire a local accessibility service to install handrails or holds along paths, on decks and in other seating areas for children with mobility issues.

 - Surround play areas by hiring a fencing contractor to install a fence or rail for children with low vision or hearing impairments.